Existence of corotating and counter-rotating vortex pairs for active scalar equations: Existence of corotating vortex pairs

-\end{proposition} \begin{proof} {\bf{(i)}} We shall start with the proof of the regularity for the function $G_0$ which is the easiest one.
-The suitable extension of this function, still denoted $G_0$, is given by
+\\ {\bf{Part $\hbox{II}$: case $\alpha\in (0,1)$}}.
+Now we shall move to the proof of the statement when $\alpha\in (0,1).$ Recall that the functional defining the rotating pairs is given in \eqref{split1}.
+We shall start with the proof of the regularity for the function $G_1$ which is the easiest one.
+The suitable extension of this function, still denoted $G_1$, is given by

-First $G_0$ is well-defined from $]-\frac12,\frac12[\times\RR\times B_1$ to $ Y$ because, using the algebra structure of H\"older spaces with positive regularities, the function between the brackets belongs to $C^{1-\alpha}(\mathbb{T})$ and has real Fourier coefficients.
+$G_1$ is well-defined from $(-\frac12,\frac12)\times\RR\times B_1^\alpha$ to $ Y^\alpha$ because, using the algebra structure of H\"older spaces with positive regularities, the function between the brackets belongs to $C^{1-\alpha}(\mathbb{T})$ and has real Fourier coefficients.
 To prove that this functional is $C^1$ it suffices to check that the partial derivatives exist and are continuous.
 It is clear that

-This function is polynomial in $f$ and $f^\prime$ and therefore it is continuous from $]-\frac12,\frac12[\times\RR\times B_1$ to $ Y$.
+This function is polynomial in $f$ and $f^\prime$ and therefore it is continuous from $(-\frac12,\frac12)\times\RR\times B_1^\alpha$ to $ Y^\alpha$.
 On the other hand, the partial derivative with respect to $\Omega$ it is given by

-and this is obviously continuous from $]-\frac12,\frac12[\times\RR\times B_1$ to $ Y$.
-Note also that ${G_0}$ is polynomial with respect to $f$ and $f^\prime$ and consequently $\partial_f {G_0}$ exists and is continuous.
-This concludes the fact that ${G_0}$ is $C^1.$ It is easy to check that for any direction $h\in X$
+and this is obviously continuous from $(-\frac12,\frac12)\times\RR\times B_1^\alpha$ to $ Y^\alpha$.
+Note also that ${G_1}$ is polynomial with respect to $f$ and $f^\prime$ and consequently $\partial_f {G_1}$ exists and is continuous.
+This concludes the fact that ${G_1}$ is $C^1.$ It is easy to check that for any direction $h\in X^\alpha$

 For the remaining functionals the situation is much more complicated.
 As we shall see the reasoning is very classical and we will give just some significant details.
-We first start with the term $G_2$.
+We first start with the term $G_3$.
 To find the suitable extension note that the ansatz of the solution is very crucial and allows to get rid of the singularity in $\EE.$ Recall that

 where we have extended the tangent vector to $L$ and as previously, is well-defined and is of class $C^1$.
-Therefore it suffices to prove that $I_2$ can be extended from $]-\frac12,\frac12[\times \RR\times B_1$ to $Y$ as a $C^1$ function.
+Therefore it suffices to prove that $I_2$ can be extended from $(-\frac12,\frac12)\times \RR\times B_1^\alpha$ to $Y^\alpha$ as a $C^1$ function.
 The key point is Taylor formula:

 which is true for any complex numbers $A,B$ such that $B|<|A|$.
 As an application we get

 We mention that the condition $|B|<|A|$ is satisfied because

 Consequently